Industry Role in Cancer Research Innovation: 2022 Advancing the Science of Cancer in Latinos

 This is part of the “Advancing the Science of Cancer in Latinos: 2022 Conference Proceedings,” which summarizes findings and discussions of the 2022 Advancing the Science of Cancer in Latinos Conference on Feb.
 23-25, 2022, in San Antonio, Texas.

-Transformative Strategies for Integration of Health Equity Principles in Science and Access in the US
+Transformative Strategies in Science and Access in the US

 Dr. Edith A. Perez is the Serene M. and Frances C. Durling Professor of Medicine at the Mayo Clinic College of Medicine and the Chief Medical Officer at Bolt Biotherapeutics.
-Her presentation outlined strategies for health equity as exemplified by the National Academies of Sciences, Engineering, and Medicine (NASEM) Committee for Inclusion in Research, and the Health Equity Committee at Stand Up To Cancer (SU2C).
+Her presentation outlined strategies for health improvement as exemplified by important committees of the National Academies of Sciences, Engineering, and Medicine (NASEM) and Stand Up To Cancer (SU2C).

 Edith Perez